rolling-scopes-school/tasks/react/modules/tasks/final.md

 ### General requirements

-- Errors from the API side (Not found, unhandled rejection, etc) should be displayed in a user-friendly format (toast, pop-up, or something like that - up to your decision).
+- Errors (Not found route, unhandled rejection, etc) should be displayed in a user-friendly format (toast, pop-up, or something like that - up to your decision).
-- Localization (at least 2 languages).
+- Internationalization (i18n) - at least 2 languages.
 You should be able to change the language by clicking on the toggler/select in the header.

-Localization should be implemented using Context API.
-No 3rd party / open-source solutions are allowed.
+#### Error handling

+Application should gracefully handle errors and show meaningfull messages to the user.
+Please, distiungush between errors on the application level and the valid HTTP error code.
+CORS issues or network timeouts should be shown as errors, whereas 4xx and 5xx HTTP response codess should be displayed on the response section.

 ### Welcome page